pudly/schmopera-hugo/content/articles/in-review-a-midsummer-nights-dream-at-glyndebourne.md

 date = "2016-08-19T09:45:00+01:00"
 lastmod = "2016-08-19T10:58:00+01:00"
 publishDate = "2016-08-19T10:52:00+01:00"
-slug = "in-review-a-midsummer-nights-dream-at-glyndebourne"
-title = "In review: A Midsummer Night&#039;s Dream at Glyndebourne"
+short_description = "The royal fairy pair were delightfully complemented by David Evans as Puck, who was one part eerie, and one part utterly charming.
+He brought the audience to roaring applause at the finale, after an evening of chuckles and smitten murmuring from the crowd." slug = "in-review-a-midsummer-nights-dream-at-glyndebourne" title = "In review: A Midsummer Night&#039;s Dream at Glyndebourne"
 +++